oracle/docker-images/OracleCoherence/docs/2.extend/README.md

 -Dcoherence.localhost=coh1 -Dcoherence.wka=coh1 \
 com.tangosol.net.DefaultCacheServer
 ```
-In Coherence 12.2.1 using the default cache configuration in the JAR file every storage member will also start a Proxy that listens on an ephemeral port.
-An Extend client can be run in another container that will connect to the Proxy.

 2. The client used in this example will be the CacheFactory console application.
 The default cache configuration file in 12.2.1 allows a JVM to be configured as a cluster member or an Extend client by setting the `coherence.client` system property.
 There are two valid values for this property `direct` for cluster members and `remote` for Extend clients.
 As of Coherence 12.2.1 Extend clients can locate a Proxy to connect to without requiring to know any of the ports that the proxies are listening on.
-The client only needs to locate the cluster and then using the NameService in the cluster it can look-up the  The client can be started with the following command:
+The client only needs to locate the cluster and then using the NameService in the cluster it can look-up the proxy service.
+When using overlay networks cluster discovery uses well-known-addressing so the Extend client must also be configured with the WKA list of the cluster.
+A client can be started with the following command:
 ```
 $ docker $(docker-machine config coh-demo1) run -i -t \
 --name=coh2 --hostname=coh2 --net=coh-net \